jjap2021/jjap2021.github.io/about.md

 permalink: /about/
 ---

 I am currently a Data Science major with a double-minor in Economics and History at Washington College in Chestertown, MD.
 My biggest interests in the field are Artificial Intelligence, Large Language Models, Machine Learning, and Big Data.
 I have extensive experience with Python (with several packages like Pandas, SciKitLearn, MatPlotLib, and more), R, and SQL which I use for professional work, classwork, and side projects to keep me busy.
-Below is a description of my time these past four years:

 ## Contact me